 The biggest mistake any organisation can do is to not have a dedicated social media person appointed within the organisation.
 This leads to a lack of strategy and inconsistency of implementation.

-• Managing the community you are building by replying to posts, comments and messages (there are options to set automated message replies in Facebook if you are not sure you can commit to
+Managing the community you are building by replying to posts, comments and messages (there are options to set automated message replies in Facebook if you are not sure you can commit to watch your inbox regularly)

 Are there any real-life examples you can give us of some mistakes that NFPs have made with social media and how we can learn from them?